 Soil carbon management could be key to solving global sustainability challenges.
 Now a team of global experts (co-chaired by Grantham supervisor Steven Banwart) have produced a series of recommendations on soil carbon.

+But soil carbon is declines, which may have serious consequences.
 ‘There have been significant declines in soil carbon just in the past few decades due to intensive land use.
 Protecting and improving soil carbon levels in soils around the world is essential for sustained economic development and environmental protection.’

 If you want to keep up to date with advances in soil then look at out our soil research page.
 There you’ll find publications, blogs and interviews with our soil people.
 And if you want stay in touch then why not join our newsletter?

-The recommendations and a vast background of scientific evidence are a result of a 2 year international Rapid Assessment Process (RAP) project Benefits of Soil Carbon.
+This report is the result of a 2 year international Rapid Assessment Process (RAP) project Benefits of Soil Carbon.
 The RAP was organised through the Scientific Committee for Problems of the Environment (SCOPE).

 Promoting soil carbon gains through active soil management in agricultural lands that have experienced historical losses of soil carbon.

 Greatly expanding soil and land management from local scale decisions to increased national and international actions.
 This could deliver large-scale benefits worldwide.

 Reducing the fragmentation in policy for soil and land management.

 A global research effort to increase soils carbon content and quantify the soil improvements.
 Also to adapt improved soil carbon management to land and climate conditions around the world.